 At the age of 42, music producer, composer and conductor James Morgan was diagnosed with with young onset Parkinson's, a progressive neurological condition.
-James has also been the Music Director of Brighton Festival Chorus for the last 16 years.
+James has also been the Music Director of Brighton Festival Chorus since 1998.
 He and his partner, fellow producer, composer and mezzo soprano Juliette Pochin, immediately saw the importance of using their musical connections to highlight the impact of Parkinson's.
 They came up with the idea of a spectacular event of music and comedy, called Symfunny, which was held at the Royal Albert Hall in June 2014.
 The show raised over £125,000 to continue the research to find a cure for the disease.

 Well, now Symfunny is back!
 On April 19th 2017, Parkinson's UK will present Symfunny No. 2, and BFC is very proud to have been invited to take part and support James and Parkinson's UK.

 Stars will include Agnes Brown of multi award-winning international TV show Mrs. Brown's Boys, Aled Jones, the UK's best selling classical singer of last year, Pete Townshend, legendary member of The Who, multimillion selling and award-winning recording artist Katie Melua, the world's most successful musical theatre group Collabro, and Parkinson's UK resident funny man Rob Deering.